akpandey-dev/chemistry-explorer/Versions/v1.0/README.md

 - Python cache files (`__pycache__`, `.pyc`) are intentionally excluded from version control
 - This version focuses on functionality and structure, not visual polish

+Note: This can be for learners.
+This can be incomplete.
+This can be yours too.
+There may be bugs and logic gaps, feel free to report.